 BG #189, Ten Years After, Terry Reid, Spirit, Barkays, Savoy Brown, Womb, 8/29-31/69, Fillmore West; very nice David Singer collage with white background, contrasting black lettering, center photo of Michaelangelo's David (2 of them actually) standing on the moon.
 NM- on front,# written on back in ballpoint, $100.

-BG #192, Taj Mahal, Buddy Guy, Spooky Tooth, 9/18-20/69, Fillmore West, dumb B & W Randy Tuten card with Mickey Mouse clock in background and man with Disneyland button and Mickey Mouse cap holding out his hands.
+BG #192, Taj Mahal, Buddy Guy, Spooky Tooth, 9/18-20/69, Fillmore West, dumb B & W Randy Tuten image with Mickey Mouse clock in background and man with Disneyland button and Mickey Mouse cap holding out his hands.
 Very nice NM copy, $80.00.

 BG #199, Led Zeppelin, Bonzo Dog Band, Roland Kirk; 11/6-8/69; Winterland; attractive red, white, and blue poster by Randy Tuten with striking image of huge Zeppelin in hangar; lettering in style of riveted metal.
 The best Zeppelin poster of the series and one of the best there is, period; scarce and highly sought after.
-NM- or so with the slightest hint of wear in the upper LH corner.
+Condition is NM- or so with the slightest hint of wear in the upper LH corner.
 However, the upper portion of this poster is progressively more off register as it approaches the top of the poster; the Led Zeppelin letters are so significantly off register that there is a blurred effect, the colors are maybe 1/4" to «" out of alignment overall.
 If you are seriously interested, ask me to send an image and I will do so; obviously a very scarce poster and in great demand; asking $850 for this copy which takes the defects into account.

 BG #201, Rolling Stones, 11/9/69, Oakland Coliseum, silver & black poster by Randy Tuten with vintage photo of the Stones looking like bad boys; the ultimate Stones poster from this particular period, great item for any Stones fan to frame and put on a wall.
 2d printing per Eric King with bar in lower silver margin; NM-$200; second copy, almost as nice but with a couple of teensy marks, still solid NM-, $150 (*).